 - Best not to pound more than three ingredients at a time as it gets tiresome to pound in large quantities.
 Also, you may have big chunks of uncrushed ingredients if adding too many items.

-- Always pound the toughest and most fibrous ingredients first, as listed in the steps above and in the recipe card.
+- Always pound the toughest and most fibrous ingredients first, as listed in the steps above and the recipe card.

 - Add the shrimp paste last.
 It’s the softest ingredient for the paste, and if added too soon, I find it more difficult to pound the ingredients into a paste because it's too wet and slippery.